bstaple1/MTGA_Draft_17Lands/README.md

 - **Enable Card Colors:** Sets the row color to the card color.

+- **Enable Color Identity:** When enabled, the Colors field will display the mana symbols for a card's mana cost AND abilities (i.e., kicker, activated abilities, etc.)
+    - The Colors field in the Suggested Decks window will always display the full color identity

 - **Enable Draft Stats:** Displays the draft stats table and drop-down in the main window.

 - **Enable Missing Cards:** Displays the missing cards table in the main window.